mtyamane/animal-hunt/README.md

 # animal-hunt
-A file scavenger hunt to practice navigating on the command line!
+Hint #1: The only animal file in the current directory...